 Monday, June 19, 6–8PM

-Gagosian is pleased to present “Reason,” recent work by Carsten Höller, his first exhibition in New York since the New Museum survey in 2011.
+Gagosian is pleased to present “REASON,” an exhibition of recent work by Carsten Höller, his first in New York since “Experience” at the New Museum in 2011.

-Towering mushroom collages, a maze of mirrored panels, abstract paintings, hyperreal little fishes, an environment for children in the form of a huge dice: Höller unites art, play, and phenomenology to transform the gallery into a laboratory of reason and the incomprehensible.
-With a professional formation in the natural sciences, Höller has long been fascinated by the unique attributes and behaviors of people, fungi, and animals.
-The Giant Triple Mushroom (2015) sculptures combine enlarged cross-sections of three different species, fungal hybrids that seem at once empirical and surreal.
-Fly agaric mushrooms always make up at least half of these sculptures; like many of Höller’s topics, they are both formally and conceptually captivating, incarnations of “irrationality with a method.”
-When ingested, they can induce hallucinogenic effects—as seen in Muscimol (1996), an early video of the artist under the influence.
-Flying Mushrooms (2015) is a giant stabile with moving parts, which turns when its lowest arm is pushed, causing a crop of seven fly agaric replicas to orbit slowly through the air, living up to their name.
+The Giant Triple Mushroom (2014–15) sculptures—an organic corollary to the planar environment of the Revolving Doors—combine enlarged cross-sections of three different fungal species, hybrids that seem at once empirical and surreal.
+Fly agaric mushrooms always make up at least half of these sculptures, with two other species attached in quarters; like many of Höller’s topics, they are both formally and conceptually captivating, as incarnations of “irrationality with a method.”
+When ingested, fly agaric mushrooms can induce hallucinogenic effects—as seen in Muscimol 3.
+Versuch (1997), an early video that Höller made while under the influence.
+Flying Mushrooms (2015) is a giant stabile with moving parts, which turns when its lowest arm is pushed, causing a crop of seven fly agaric replicas to orbit slowly through the air, exemplifying their name.
 Each mushroom is cut vertically down the middle, then reassembled so that one half is upright and the other upended, the distinctive white-spotted red caps spinning like propellers at either end of their stems.
+Eliminating subjectivity, Höller instead allows divisional formulae to determine each composition.
+He searches for reason only to escape or disprove it, providing a model for infinity through dispassionate yet exquisite symmetry.

 Carsten Höller was born in 1961 in Brussels, Belgium to German parents and lives in Stockholm, Sweden, and Biriwa, Ghana.
 Institutional exhibitions include the 50th Biennale di Venezia (2003); "Carsten Höller: One Day One Day," Färgfabriken, Stockholm (2003); 7th Biennale de Lyon (2003); "Carsten Höller: Half Fiction," Institute of Contemporary Art, Boston (2003); "Carsten Höller: 7,8 Hz," Le Consortium, France (2004); "Carsten Höller: Une exposition à Marseille," Musée d'Art Contemporain, Marseille (2004); 51st Biennale di Venezia (2005); "Carsten Höller: Test Site," Tate Modern, London (2006); "Carsten Höller: Amusement Park," MASS MoCA, North Adams, MA (2006); "Carsten Höller: Carrousel," Kunsthaus Bregenz, Austria (2008); "Carsten Höller: The Double Club," Fondazione Prada, London (2008); 28th Bienal de São Paulo (2008); "Carsten Höller: Double Slide," Museum of Contemporary Art, Zagreb, Croatia (2009); 53rd Biennale di Venezia (2009); 8th Gwangju Biennale (2010); "Carsten Höller: Divided Divided," Museum Boijmans van Beuningen, Rotterdam (2010); "Carsten Höller: Soma," Hamburger Bahnhof, Museum für Gegenwart, Berlin (2010); "Carsten Höller: Double Carousel with Zöllner Stripes," MACRO- Museo d’Arte Contemporanea Roma, Italy (2011); "Carsten Höller: Experience," New Museum of Contemporary Art, New York (2011); 11th Sharjah Biennale (2013); "Carsten Höller: LEBEN," Thyssen-Bornemisza Art Contemporary, Vienna (2014); 8th Berlin Biennial for Contemporary Art (2014); 10th Gwangju Biennale (2014); "Carsten Höller: Golden Mirror Carousel," National Gallery of Victoria, Melbourne (2014–15); 56th Biennale di Venezia (2015); "Carsten Höller: Decision," Hayward Gallery, London (2015); and “Carsten Höller: Doubt,” Pirelli HangarBicocca, Milan (2016).